TLS/SSL Tutorial

 Validating and examining server certificates

-Even though Rebex Secure Mail validates server certificate automatically by default, it is often desirable to extend this process, for example by adding the ability to ask the user whether to accept or reject the server certificate.
+Even though Rebex Mail Pack validates server certificate automatically by default, it is often desirable to extend this process, for example by adding the ability to ask the user whether to accept or reject the server certificate.
 In other scenarios, you might want to use your own code to decide.
 This is possible by implementing a custom certificate validator.

 // A custom certificate verification handler.